Booster (electric power): Milking booster

-Again in the days of direct current mains, power stations often had large lead-acid batteries for load balancing.
+Again in the days of direct current mains, power stations often had large lead–acid batteries for load balancing.
 These supplemented the steam-powered generators during peak periods and were re-charged off-peak.
 Sometimes one cell in the battery would become "sick" (faulty, reduced capacity) and a "milking booster" would be used to give it an additional charge and restore it to health.
 The milking booster was so-called because it "milked" the healthy cells in the battery to give an extra charge to the faulty one.
 The motor side of the booster was connected across the whole battery but the generator side was connected only across the faulty cell.
 During discharge periods the booster supplemented the output of the faulty cell.

 Reversible booster

 Before solid-state technology became available, reversible boosters were sometimes used for speed control in DC electric locomotives.
 The boosters were called reversible, because they could either increase or decrease the speed of the locomotive.

 The motor of the MG set was connected in parallel with the supply, usually at 600 volts, and was mechanically coupled, via a shaft with a heavy flywheel, to the generator.
-The generator was connected in series with the supply and the traction motors, and its output could be varied between +600 volts, through zero, to -600 volts by adjusting switches and resistors in the field circuit.
+The generator was connected in series with the supply and the traction motors, and its output could be varied from +600 volts, through zero, to −600 volts by adjusting switches and resistors in the field circuit.
 This allowed the generator voltage to either oppose, or supplement, the line voltage.
 The net output voltage could therefore be varied smoothly between zero and 1,200 volts as follows: